Doctor of Philosophy

 Area III – philosophy of language and logic

 Area IV – moral and political philosophy

 The student chooses three areas.
 Competence in an area is shown by submitting a satisfactory essay or passing an examination.
 At least one area must be passed by either a sit-down or take-home examination.
 Exams are administered, and essays accepted, four times yearly.
-All three areas must be passed within 20 months of registration.
+All three areas must be passed within 20 months of registration and, the student is not allowed to take an exam in a particular major area more than three times.
 Students who have not passed three areas within 20 months of registration will not normally receive further Departmental support.

 Oral Candidacy Examination

 After completion of required course work and preliminary examinations, the doctoral student must pass an oral candidacy examination prior to beginning the doctoral thesis.
 Before the examination, the student must submit a thesis proposal (approximately 20 pages) that will serve as the basis of discussion at the examination.
 The purpose of the examination is to ascertain whether the student’s academic preparation and ability is adequate to pursue profitable research on the issues proposed.
 Questions on the research proposal will be included in the oral candidacy examination.

 The course-based Master of Arts has a research constituent.
 This constituent is to be satisfied by passing all components, written and oral, of the final Master's examination.

 A final Master's examination of overall competency is required after completion of all course work, consisting of written and oral components.
 Effective July 1, 2009, the Department of Philosophy will be monitoring and overseeing this examination.

 i.
 Each student in the program will be examined by a Final Master’s Examination Committee appointed by the Department Head in consultation with the Graduate Director not later than three months prior to the Final Master’s Examination.
 The committee shall consist of four members including a neutral chair.
 The normal composition shall be the student’s supervisor and three other members of the academic staff.